 Dark Horse Press released the first original, english, Alien novel a couple of months ago.
 It was the first Aliens novel for at least 5 years and was written by the popular Star Trek author, Michael Jan Friedman.
-I got the chance to ask him a few questions regarding the novel.
+I got the chance to ask him a few questions regarding Aliens Original Sin.

 Corporal Hicks – First off, thanks for agreeing to this interview and can you tell us a little about yourself?